miseeger/NBean/README.md

 ## Auditing

 Auditing means tracking of changes in special ways.
-Out of the box NBean comes with two kinds of Audit, implemented as Observer Plugins.
-The Auditor tracks any changes made with a Bean and logs them in a standard table called  `AUDIT` (capitalized!).
+Out of the box NBean comes with two kinds of audit mechanisms, implemented as Observer Plugins.
+The `Auditor` Observer tracks any changes made with a Bean and logs them in a standard table called  `AUDIT` (capitalized!).
 Also new Beans and the deletion of beans are audited.
-The light version of auditing is provided by the Auditor Light Observer Plugin.
+The light version of auditing is provided by the `AuditorLight` Observer Plugin.
 It tracks creation and last change right into a bean if the needed properties (e. g. `CreatedAt` or `ChangedAt` ) are existing.
 Both Plugins can be used together but they work independently from each other.

 ### Current User

 Auditing changes without the information who made the changes is pretty pointless.
 So the API provides a public Property `CurrentUser` that may be get and set.
-This information is taken to fill the user related fields of `Auditor` and `Auditor Light`.
+This information is taken to fill the user related fields of `Auditor` and `AuditorLight`.
 So be sure to set this Property a soon as the current user is known and immediately after the API is created.
 Independent from the audit functionality this `CurrentUser` can be used all over the system once the API is created.

 ### Auditor

 The `Auditor` is an Observer Plugin that tracks changes made to Bean Properties (SQL UPDATE), creation of  Beans (SQL INSERT) and deletion of Beans (SQL DELETE).

 When the `Auditor` is instanciated in order to load it into the API it needs an API instance.
-As a second parameter a Blacklist of Bean Kinds (database tables) can be provided to prevent auditing changes made tho these Beans.
+As a second parameter a blacklist of Bean Kinds (database tables) can be provided to prevent auditing changes made tho those Beans.
 By default `AUDIT` is blacklisted.
-The Beans are separated by semicolon (`;`).
-When instanciating the `Auditor` it checks if the `AUDIT` table is existing.
+The Beans in this list are separated by semicolon (`;`).
+When instanciating the `Auditor` it is checked if the `AUDIT` table is existing.
 If not, it is created by the Observer.

-> Even if the `AUDIT` table is automatically created if not existing in the database it is highly recommended to create this table manually or by script because for creation the system will be put into [Fluid Mode](#fluid-mode).
+> Even if the `AUDIT` table will be automatically created if it is not existing, it is highly recommended to create this table manually or by script because for creation the system will be put into [Fluid Mode](#fluid-mode).

 ```csharp
 var api = new BeanApi(myConnection);